medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 :::info

 The service taking care of background jobs was renamed in v1.7.1.
-If you are running a previous version, use `eventBusService` instead of `backgroundJobService`.
+If you are running a previous version, use `eventBusService` instead of `scheduledJobService`.

 :::

-This file should export a function that accepts a `container` and `options` parameters. `container` is the dependency container that you can use to resolve services, such as the [BackgroundJobService](../../../references/services/classes/BackgroundJobService.md). `options` are the plugin’s options if this cron job is created in a plugin.
+This file should export a function that accepts a `container` and `options` parameters. `container` is the dependency container that you can use to resolve services, such as the [ScheduledJobService](../../../references/services/classes/ScheduledJobService.md). `options` are the plugin’s options if this cron job is created in a plugin.

-You then resolve the `BackgroundJobService` and use the `backgroundJobService.createCronJob` method to create the cron job.
+You then resolve the `ScheduledJobService` and use the `scheduledJobService.createCronJob` method to create the cron job.
 This method accepts four parameters:

 - The first parameter is a unique name to give to the cron job.
 In the example above, you use the name `publish-products`;
 - The second parameter is an object which can be used to [pass data to the job](#pass-data-to-the-cron-job);